Green Monster Muffins Recipe

 Enjoy!

 Sneaky way to get the kids to eat their greens, no?
+Just look at all the comments from happy parents!

-I actually think these muffins look really pretty because of the vibrant green color
+I actually think these muffins look really pretty because of the vibrant green color.

 Reply